ab12gu/technical-notes/docs/misc/animals/cat-sitting.md

 ## Litter

+- Really does smell
+    - you need to find a good place to keep so you cant smell it
+    - just test different locations around the house, you will find one!
 - Often you need clean the litter box daily
     - but kajal doesn't care and you can do it whenever
 - I just use cheapest clay/sand litter